 All firearms and weapons must be declared to the Canada Border Services Agency as they may require special import permits or they may be prohibited.
 For declarations forms and additional information contact:

 Canada Firearms Centre, Ottawa ON, K1A OR2

 Fishing licenses outside the National Parks can be purchased from select sporting goods stores, convenience stores and/or gas stations.
 Call 1.888.944.5494 for the location nearest to you.
 Hunting and special licensing requirements vary depending on the type of hunting.
 Hunting is absolutely prohibited in the National Parks.
 For more information contact:

-As part of a front line defense against pests and diseases, certain items are restricted or prohibited because they can harbour foreign animals and plant pests and diseases that could pose a risk to humans, plant or animal health and cause irreparable harm to Canada’s crops, livestock, pets and environment.
-Because of this threat, traveller are required to declare any meats, fruits, vegetables, plants, animals, and plant or animal products they bring into the country.
+As part of a front line defense against pests and diseases, certain items are restricted or prohibited because they can harbour foreign pests and diseases that could pose a risk to humans, plant, or animal health and cause irreparable harm to Canada’s crops, livestock, pets and environment.
+Because of this threat, travellers are required to declare any meats, fruits, vegetables, plants, animals, and plant or animal products they bring into the country.